Point visibility graph recognition is NP-hard: A 3-SAT graph

 \section{A 3-SAT graph}

 In this section, we first construct a \emph{3-SAT graph} $G'$, corresponding to a 3-SAT formula $\theta$ of $n$ variables $\{ x_1, x_2, \ldots, x_n \}$ and $m$ clauses $\{ C_1, C_2, \ldots, C_m \}$.
+Note that here $n$ and $m$ may denote quantities different from what they denote in Sections \ref{secsgg} and \ref{secmsgg}.
 Then $G'$ is embedded into $G$ to construct a \emph{reduction graph} $G''$ such that $G''$ is a PVG if and only if $\theta$ is satisfied.
 An embedding of $G''$ consists of regions called \emph{variable patterns} and \emph{clause patterns} respectively.
 The number of clause patterns and variable patterns correspond to the number of clauses and variables respectively, in $\theta$.